HoiHman/Simfeeback-STL-feet/Software.md

 ![Actions](https://github.com/SimFeedback/SimFeedback-AC-Servo/blob/master/Docs/Actions.png)
 ### **_START/ STOP Button_**

-If you have read and finished the getting started things you should be able to startup the actuators.
+If you have read and finished the setup things you should be able to startup the actuators.
 Press the START button and they will goto center position if everything is good :)

 The Button changes to STOP, wait some seconds and press stop, the actuators are going to park position.
 This should be really soft for the last mm :)